FerrariRafaello/DocumentManager/README.md

 -> Open your browser at http://localhost:5000 to use the frontend.

 **Frontend**
--Use the web interface to create, get, update, and delete documents.
+- Use the web interface to create, get, update, and delete documents.
--When retrieving a document, it automatically downloads as a .txt file with its details.
+- When retrieving a document, it automatically downloads as a .txt file with its details.

 ---

 **Technologies used**
--Python 3.8+
+- Python 3.8+
--Flask for REST API
+- Flask for REST API
--HTML, JavaScript for frontend
+- HTML, JavaScript for frontend
--Dataclasses for clean data handling
+- Dataclasses for clean data handling
--Logging for better traceability
+- Logging for better traceability

 License
 MIT License